BioinformaticsSTU/TGStools/README.md

 ## staDist
 ----------------------------

-statistical tables and histone/fantom5 histone files
+statistics the distance of transcript start site to the closest histone or fantom5

 ### Input files

 #### gtf file

-#### path of histone files or fatom5 files
+#### directory which contain histone files or fatom5 files

 ### Usage
 ```